Cumene hydroperoxide

 Dicumyl peroxide is a side product.

 Applications

-Cumene hydroperoxide is an intermediate in the cumene process for producing phenol and acetone from benzene and propene.
+Cumene hydroperoxide is an intermediate in the cumene process for producing phenol and acetone from benzene and propylene.

-Cumene hydroperoxide is a free radical initiator for production of acrylates.
+Cumene hydroperoxide is a radical initiator for production of acrylates.

-Cumene hydroperoxide is involved as an organic peroxide in the manufacturing of propylene oxide by the oxidation of propylene.
+Cumene hydroperoxide is involved as an organic peroxide in the production of propylene oxide by the oxidation of propylene.
 This technology was commercialized by Sumitomo Chemical.

-The oxidation by cumene hydroperoxide of propylene affords propylene oxide and the byproduct cumyl alcohol.
+The oxidation by cumene hydroperoxide of propylene affords propylene oxide and the byproduct 2-phenylpropan-2-ol.
 The reaction follows this stoichiometry: